What follows is an index of comedy acts that I would have liked to have seen live but sadly did not get to, or have not yet had the chance…

 If you walk down the stairs of The Comedy Store in London, you will see a photo of Robin Williams amongst many of the other acts who famously played there.
 Williams played there by chance in 1988 and was a one-off, an extraordinary whirlwind determined to make an audience laugh on stage.
 Born in Chicago in 1951, Williams established a career as both a both stand-up comedian and film actor.
 He was known for his improvisation skills and the wide variety of memorable character voices he created.

-Widely regarded as one of the funniest comedians of all time, Williams took his own life in 2014.
+Widely regarded as one of the funniest comedians of all time, Williams took his own life in 2014, aged 63.
 How incredible would it have been to be in the audience at The Comedy Store on the night that he performed?

 With his round, rubber-faced mastery of impressions (including ones of John Wayne, Cary Grant, Groucho Marx, James Cagney, and others) and improvisational comedy, Winters became a staple of late-night television with a career spanning more than six decades.